GSA/search-gov-website/indexing/metadata.md

 <br>**Used in:** Query matching, term frequency scoring<br>
 <br>
 `<meta name="description" content="foo" />`
 <br>**Detail:** Your well crafted, plain language summary of the page content.
 This will often be used by search engines in place of a page snippet.
 Be sure to include the keywords you want the page to rank well for.
 Best to limit to 160 characters, so it will not be truncated.
-[Read more here](https://moz.com/learn/seo/meta-description){% external_link %}.
+[Read more here](https://moz.com/learn/seo/meta-description).
 <br>**Used in:** Query matching, term frequency scoring<br>
 <br>
 `<meta name="keywords" content="foo bar baz" />`
-<br>**Detail:** While not often used by commercial search engines due to [keyword stuffing](https://support.google.com/webmasters/answer/66358?hl=en){% external_link %}, Search.gov indexes your keywords, if you have added them.
+<br>**Detail:** While not often used by commercial search engines due to [keyword stuffing](https://support.google.com/webmasters/answer/66358?hl=en), Search.gov indexes your keywords, if you have added them.
 <br>**Used in:** Query matching, term frequency scoring<br>
 <br>
 `<meta property="og:title" content="Title goes here" />`